transmute-industries/context/json-ld/index.md

 You should make sure all the properties are documented.

 If you think what you have is valuable, having a working hosted version of it will help others quickly agree with you, and make it obvious how your changes can be incorporated.

+You should never open a PR to update a context, with fields that are not documented.